LMS Pricing: Find the Pricing Model That’s Right for You

 Step 3.
 Estimate how many courses you’re going to upload

-LMS pricing often depends on the number of courses you upload and the required data storage space.
-If you conduct frequent training sessions throughout the day, opt for a provider and plan that offer ample or unlimited data storage.
+LMS pricing often depends on the number of courses you upload and the storage space that’s needed.
+If you conduct frequent training sessions throughout the day, opt for an LMS provider and plan that offer ample or unlimited data storage.

 Step 4.
 Define must-have features and integrations